craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

      |

 * Replace the default values for database values encryption key and salt.
-Remember that these values should **not** be changed after Crafter CMS has been started if the installation has one or more of the following:
+Remember that these values should **not** be changed after CrafterCMS has been started if the installation has one or more of the following:

   * Remote repository passwords and keys
   * Cluster passwords and keys